Research / Precision medicine and personalised prevention

 Huarahi I Whāia | Approach

-One type of epigenetic alteration, DNA methylation, is becoming widely recognised as a sensitive and specific marker of environmental exposures.
-Certain highly-specific DNA methylation patterns have been associated with cardiovascular disease.
+One type of epigenetic alteration, DNA methylation (DNAm), is becoming widely recognised as a sensitive and specific marker of environmental exposures.
+Certain highly-specific DNAm patterns have been associated with cardiovascular disease.

-The research team will assess the DNA methylation profiles of people with a history of coronary heart disease and combine this data with established risk factors and genetic markers to develop an advanced precision medicine risk model.
+The research team analysed the DNAm profiles of people with a history of coronary heart disease and combined this data with established risk factors and genetic markers to identify a large number of potential CVD risk markers, some of which were selected for clinical translation assessment.

 Research presentation: Developing precise and equitable cardiovascular disease risk prediction tools in Aotearoa New Zealand